clankjak/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_data.rst

   **Course Display Name** policy key defines the course name that appears in the LMS only.

-  The illustration that follows shows the information entered in Studio for a new course side-by-side with the same information as it appears on the **Course Info** page of the Instructor Dashboard.
+  The illustration that follows shows the information that you enter in Studio for a new course, side-by-side with the same information as it appears on the **Course Info** page of the Instructor Dashboard.

 .. image:: ../../../shared/building_and_running_chapters/Images/Course_Info_Comparison.png
    :alt: The Course Name in Studio and the Course Display Name in the LMS are
        boxed; the Course Run in Studio and the Course Name in the LMS are circled.
-   :width: 800

 * **Course Start Date**: The date and time that the course is scheduled to start.
 This date can be changed in Studio (not recommended if your course is